 Marks Per Question

-All candidates appearing for AIBE XV must follow the instructions that are given by the test centre officials for the exam day.
+All candidates appearing for AIBE XVII must follow the instructions that are given by the test centre officials on the exam day.
 The important AIBE exam day guidelines have been mentioned below.

 Candidates must not report to the exam centres late.
 You should make it a point to reach your allocated exam centre at least one hour before the exam starts.

 In order to avoid any last-minute rush, candidates should check the allotted AIBE test centre name and location beforehand and evaluate the distance and time required to reach the destination.
 This should be done at least a day or two before the exam day.

 It is imperative that candidates carry all the necessary items along on the exam day.
 You should keep everything ready at least one day before the exam so as to avoid last-minute panic.